DammyAA7/song-recommendations/README.md

 ## Next Steps

-- Add POST endpoints to create, update, and delete songs and artists.
+- Add POST endpoints to create, update, and delete song recommendations.
+- Create interactive frontend (preferebly nextjs in TypeScript)
 - Add user authentication and like tracking.
 - Switch to a more robust database like PostgreSQL.